What is Feng Shui?

 number.

-(There are various formulas you must familiarize yourself with - too lengthy for this web page.)
+are various formulas you must familiarize yourself with - too

-may be used for many
+Flowers may be used for many

 Feng Shui purposes.
 A wedding bouquet, even in silk, can be placed

-in the southeast or marriage corner
+in the southeast

 to enhance romantic prospects.